You’ve likely heard the term “dropshipping” before – but do you know what it is? This section explains the unique fulfillment that is dropshipping.

 Apple bought Beats a few years ago, but before then had been selling their headphones in Apple stores.
 In fact, in 2013, Apple sold over $1 billion worth of Beats headphones.

-This relationship illustrates how large brands can identify other relevant products in their niche, and thusly move into a partnership to sell those products.
+This relationship illustrates how large brands can identify other relevant products in their niche and move into a partnership to sell those products.
 This eliminates the additional cost of a brand producing their own product.
 You’d be offering a third-party product bundled with one of your own, without the production cost of the new item.

 For larger retailers, this kind of a relationship is beneficial for both parties, and you don’t have to buy the other company the way that Apple bought Beats.
 Partnering with other respected brands will increase your own brand’s image in the eyes of many consumers.